2 Dead, Child Injured After Driver Crosses Into Oncoming Traffic In Toms River: Prosecutor

 Officers responded to Hooper Avenue and Fischer Boulevard around 8:45 p.m. on Thursday, Sept.
-11, where a 2016 Chevrolet Equinox, driven by a 46-year-old man with a front seat passenger, was traveling southbound when it crossed the grass median and struck a 2025 Toyota Rav4, operated by a 28-year-old woman with a four-year-old in the back seat, Ocean County Prosecutor Bradley D. Billhimer said.
+11, where a 2016 Chevrolet Equinox, driven by a 46-year-old man with a front seat passenger and a four-year-old passenger in the back seat, was traveling southbound when it crossed the grass median and struck a 2025 Toyota Rav4, operated by a 28-year-old woman, Ocean County Prosecutor Bradley D. Billhimer said.

 The crash remains under investigation by the Ocean County Prosecutor’s Office Major Crime Unit-Vehicular Homicide Squad and the Toms River Township Police Department.